 It is entirely possible for two events to be executed simultaneously in simulated time.
 It is assumed that, although the precise time at which these events are executed is not resolved beyond the given point in simulated time, the order in which the events occur is resolved.
 This order can be significant in determining the overall outcome of a given simulation.
 SBML Level 2 does not define the algorithm for determining this order (the tie-breaking algorithm).
 As a result, the outcomes of simulations involving events may vary when simultaneous events occur during simulation.
-It is anticipated that future versions or levels of SBML will define a specific set of tie-breaking algorithms and a mechanism for models to indicate which algorithm should be applied during simulation.
+All triggered simultaneous events must fire, and the order in which they are executed is not defined.
+They may be executed randomly, alphabetically, arbitrarily, or in any other order determined by the simulation software.